fivetran/dbt_workday/README.md

 In dbt Core, the default date value in our models is set at `2005-03-01` (the month Workday was founded), designed for if you want to capture all available data by default.
 If you choose to set a custom date value as outlined above, these models will take the greater of either this value or the minimum `_fivetran_start` date in the source data.
 They will then be used for creating the first dates available with historical data in your daily history models.

 For Quickstart users, this variable is available as **Employee History Start Date** in the Quickstart Settings tab.
-The default value is `2025-03-01`, bringing in data from the most recent year to avoid most recent data.
-Set a more recent date to reduce the volume of historical records the package processes.
+The default value is `2025-03-01`, bringing in data from the last year to ensure your first Quickstart run has recent correct data.
+Set a different date to increase or reduce the volume of historical records the package processes.

 ### (Optional) Additional configurations